kangarko/ChatControl-Pro/CONTRIBUTING.md

 [ ] the issue is actually caused by this plugin.

 #### Data:

+YOU DON'T NEED TO STICK TO THE TEMPLATE AS LONG AS ALL RELEVANT DATA ARE PROVIDED.

 1. Server version: (if unsure, paste the content of /version command))

 2. ChatControl version: